theborderland/membership/docs/frontpage.md

 If you know you're not going to go, give someone else a chance as early as possible!

 ### Why all these rules?

-Turns out a lottery is a little more complicated than a normal sale.
+Turns out a lottery is a little more complicated than a normal sale, we have to work a bit harder so it isn't easy to cheat.

 ### These rules are draconian, you suck